 - Useful tools

 - Plan stages and itinerary

 Whether the journey to be made is long or short, it is always a good idea to tackle it with a perfectly efficient vehicle.
 It starts with a good wash, a check for any leaks in the crankcase or engine seals, a check of the levels (oil, radiator, brake fluid).
 The your shape of urethane then they must have sufficient tread to complete the planned lap in full safety and maybe even the right design for the type of trip.
-For the travel longer it is preferable to fit new ones tyres, even better if with a double compound, with a harder and more durable central part.
-Check the pressure (as per user manual and maintenance) not only on departure but also during the journey.
-Last but not least the brake pads, which have enough surface to stop you well throughout the journey.
-Before leaving, do a test of the battery, perhaps left under charge during the winter, so that it still has a good starting point.
+For longer journeys it is preferable to fit new ones tyres, even better if with a double compound, with the central part harder and more durable.
+Check the pressure (as per the use and maintenance booklet) not only on departure but also during the journey.
+Last but not least the brake pads, which have sufficient surface area to stop you well throughout the journey.
+Before leaving, also do a battery test, perhaps left under charge during the winter, so that it still has a good starting point.